PavelDoGreat/Laws-of-Universe/README.md

 When a soul participates in sinful activities, it accumulates it storage of sins that grows like long hairs.
 It can burn this storage here and then return to the City, Garden or stay in the Mountain.

 ___If every actions and desires arises from love, how there can be sins?___ A complete union of masculine and feminine has a lot of power so it is natural for the soul to want it - this is like becoming God again.
 Some souls may want that absolute power to be constant and so they go to the Cosmos to reach it and learn a lesson.
 When a soul is reaching this state in unbalanced way, it is remembered in God's memory as noise and a soul should take responsibility for clearing it.
-The only real reason for attaining power is love. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._
+The real power is in returning to your true self. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._

-If a soul continues with its unbalanced desire, it should go to the Cosmos where any desire can be fulfilled and lessons be learned.

 _In a deep forests there is darkness that is full of scary and exciting adventures.
-A place where a man can become manly and a woman can show all her power with no limits._
+A place where a man can become manly and a woman can show all her power._

 ## Cosmos

+The black part of existence where any desire can be fulfilled.
+You can experience reality with no limits but you have to be careful with your sins or you will fall to lower realms.

 # Practices with Reality